 Four audited districts that succeeded in complying with the state law regarding immunization records used clear, effective and simple practices.
 They clearly communicate the rules to parents, pay attention to whether parents comply, and enforce the law when necessary.

 The intent of the law is to ensure herd immunity, not perfect paperwork collection.
 But it is impossible to know where the state stands on its public health goal without compliance with immunization record-keeping.
-In addition to the difficulty some districts have with immunization records, there are other districts that simply aren’t reporting their immunization data to DOH.
+In addition to the difficulty some districts have with immunization records, there are other districts that aren’t included in the immunization data compiled by DOH.

 School districts told auditors families in their communities face a variety of barriers to vaccination.
 Problems included limited access to vaccination resources and language barriers that contribute to poor understanding of requirements.
 In several areas, school staff said they try to help families overcome these and other barriers to vaccinations.